Aurora-Freelance/orion/README.md

    cd orion
    ```

-3. **Open the HTML File**: Open the `index.html` file in your web browser.
+3. **Launch server\***

+'''bash
+python3 -m http.server & python3 -c "import webbrowser; webbrowser.open('http://localhost:8000/index.html')"
+'''

+This will start a local server at http://localhost:8000

-4. **Explore the Visualization**: You will see bubbles representing different people on the screen.
-Each bubble contains the person's name and a brief bio.
-Click on any bubble to visualize the similarities between that philosopher and others.
+4. **Explore the Visualization**: You will see bubbles representing different concepts on the screen.
+Each bubble contains the name and a brief bio.
+Click on any bubble to visualize the similarities between that concept and others.
 The bubbles will resize based on the similarity scores.

 ## Data Source

-The people data used in this project was generated using ChatGPT queries.
-Specifically, the `people.json` file contains information about each person, including their name, bio, and similarity scores.
-The similarity scores were determined based on the perceived similarity of the person' from the lense of ChatGPT.
+The data used in this project was generated using ChatGPT queries.
+Specifically, the `language.json` file contains information about each language, including the name, bio, and similarity scores.
+The similarity scores were determined based on the perceived similarity from the lense of ChatGPT.

 ## ChatGPT Queries

 ```
-Can you give me a list of the ten most famous music artists, format similarity matrix based on how similar their fan base is.
+Can you give me a list of the ten most popular spoken languages in the world, format similarity matrix based on how similar their structure, writing system, and lingustic roots are.
 Ues this json formmating below. shorten the bio to under five words.
 {
   "title": "Explore Music Artist Fan Base Overlaps Interactively", "people": [